-If you plan on giving gifts, why not try to be more responsible in our celebrations by being mindful of our ecological footprint?
+If you must give gifts, why not try to be more responsible in our celebrations by being mindful of our ecological footprint?

 Here are some things that I constantly keep in mind:

 - Avoid using wrapping paper.
 If it’s a must, choose paper that is made from 100% recycled material.
-Or, use flyers, cartoon sections of newspapers, or reusable gift bags.
+Most wrapping paper contain plastic material and cannot be recycled.
+Better yet, use flyers, cartoon sections of newspapers, or reusable gift bags.
+Avoid the shiny, metallic wrapping paper because they can’t be recycled.
+Avoid any type of wrapping paper with glitter (or any product that contains glitter).
+Glitter = microplastics = bad for the environment.

 - Avoid dollar stores.
 They promote a plastic culture.
 Also, cheap plastics aren’t safe.
 Buy decorations that are reusable.